simonesilvestroni/m2m-website/_posts/2021-02-06-new-album-rings-by-cameron-hassard.md

 last_modified_at: '2021-11-08 21:29:01'
 tags:
   - 'bandcamp'
-  - 'berlin'
-  - 'cameron hassard'
-  - 'famous gold watch studios'
-  - 'indierepublik'
-  - 'mark lanegan'
+  - 'indie artist'
-  - 'review'
+  - 'music release'
 description: "The debut album from Berlin-based recording artist and multi-instrumentalist Cameron Hassard."
 ---
 Saturday, time for some new music.
 I’ve been following the online magazine Indierepublik (formerly <em>Indie Berlin</em>) for a while now, way before they wrote a [really good review for _After 1989_]({{ site.url }}/work/music/after-1989/#reviews).